amcdnl/ngx-webgl/notes.md

 we need to be able to tap into the computer GPU directly to pull off these immersively experiences.

 There is an amazing list of tools out there that help us build interfaces with WebGL on the web and even some that help us build VR too.
-One of the most promiment projects is ThreeJS, which is basically like the jQuery for WebGL.
+One of the most prominent projects is ThreeJS, which is basically like the jQuery for WebGL.

 ## Different Story, Same Problems
-Take a look at this code example, all I'm doing here is the boilerplate for setting up a scene by adding a scene, a camera and some lights.
-I'm binding event to the window resize and requesting a recursive animation frame.
-This is quite a bit of code, that is complex and prone to error for something just as simple as creating the baseline.

 When building these interfaces we deal with all the same problems we do today like:

 - Interaction Events such as Click, Keyboard and Touch